Some Thoughts on NFTs and Art

 Personally, I am actually in a digital detox and reassessing what it means to have a healthy, sustainable digital practice.
 That spawned from burnout.
 I can barely open my computer screen right now and actually struggled with the last works of my show because I had burned out having to be online all the time.”

 I agree wholeheartedly.
 This type of promotion can be more easily pursued by the younger generation who are adept at social media.
 It will not work for me.
-I’m now 73 years old.
+I’m now 73 years old (as of June 2022).
 It’s hard enough producing new work.
 I have no time left for the demands of social media.
 Quite possibly I may never be recognized for my efforts to create a unique, interactive, contemporary movement.
 But I can say I gave it my best shot.